apache/arrow/matlab/doc/testing_guidelines_for_the_matlab_interface_to_apache_arrow.md

   under the License.
 -->

-# Guideline for Writing Tests for MATLAB Interface for Apache Arrow
+# Testing Guidelines for the MATLAB Interface to Apache Arrow

 ## Overview